Where is Bangor?

 - students from over 70 countries attend Bangor

-- Prince Charles is the Chancellor of the university
+- The Rt.
+Hon.
+Lord Dafydd Elis-Thomas is the Chancellor of the university

 Current and future developments at Bangor University